All Episodes

 I'm sure.

-And why do you think Elmo that it's important to help other children?
+And why do you think, Elmo, that it's important to help other children?

 This is CNN.

-The president supports food and water and medicine and supplies and and Elmo dolls, even, I'm sure, for every child that is part of this, you know, sad civil war that is ongoing, but we can't take in every refugee.
+The president supports food and water and medicine and supplies and Elmo dolls, even, I'm sure, for every child that is part of this, you know, sad civil war that is ongoing, but we can't take in every refugee.

 How do you possibly ever ascertain what is in the heart of any adult human being?